 Slagthuset (the slaughterhouse) is only a three-minute walk from Malmö central station, and there is plentiful parking in the area.
 We are just across the bridge from Copenhagen, and yes, Danes are also welcome.
-The gift shop sells a selection of unusual drinks and snacks, and there is a very good restaurant (no, it is not disgusting!) in the same building.
+There is a very good restaurant (no, it is not disgusting!) in the same building.

 Taste one for the Team is a team experience designed for groups of 6 or more adults.
 Challenge your colleagues or friends to a unique tasting that no one will ever be able to forget.
 Prices start at 300kr per person and include admission.
 Please contact: email@example.com.